 “Even with people at home more than usual, we were surprised at just how many ways COVID-19 has impacted home improvement activity,” said Fred Miller, president of Consumer Specialists.
 “In terms of consumer attitudes and behavior, there has never been a single force that has so significantly shaped the home improvement market.
 Through this research, businesses involved in home improvement can better understand the current dynamic and make appropriate adjustments to success in this environment.”

-Over 50% of Businesses said that they had had an increase in estimates since COVID – 19.
+Over 50% of home service businesses said that they had an increase in estimates since COVID – 19.

-Current State of the Handyman and Painting Industry According to The Farnsworth Group & the Home Improvement Research Institute (HIRI).
+According to The Farnsworth Group & the Home Improvement Research Institute (HIRI) survey:

 When surveyed, most contractors fear about the future of finding work during the pandemic is decreasing, though there is still nervousness.

 Health and safety for their staff is the largest fear that contractors stated.